ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 possession of the ball, for any reason, they lose the Really Stupid trait.

-\(10\) SHADY SPECIAL BALL *The art of carefully deflaating a ball* *by just the right amount to not get in*
+\(10\) SHADY SPECIAL BALL *The art of carefully deflaating a ball by just the right amount to not get in*

-*trouble for cheating was pioneered by* *devious Goblin kicker, Grom Shady.*
+*trouble for cheating was pioneered by* *devious Goblin kicker, Grom Shady.
-*It has become a common tactic for* *those who think subtle cheating is* *okay, especially when facing show-* *offs who love the passing game.*
+It has become a common tactic for* *those who think subtle cheating is* *okay, especially when facing show-* *offs who love the passing game.*

-When a player attempts to pass a Shady Special Ball, apply an additional -2 modifierr to the Passing Ability test.
+When a player attempts to pass a Shady Special Ball, apply an additional -2 modifier to the Passing Ability test.

 In addition, as there is very little chance of a referee proving that